Evangelicalism in the United States: Dispensationalism

 Enlisting philanthropic support from the business community was one of several enduring innovations Moody had introduced into the conduct of revival campaigns.
 Like many clergymen in the Gilded Age that followed soon after the Civil War, Moody supported the business community's values.
 He helped forge the union between the evangelical mind and the business mind that came to be a hallmark of later popular revivalists.
 Moody's religious individualism fit neatly with the rugged individualism of Gilded Age businessmen.
 Moody radiated optimism when he spoke about how Christian conversion would impact a poor man's life.
 He believed Christian conversion would make lazy, poor men into energetic men who would then work hard and prosper.
 At his revival meetings Moody would look around at the wealthy men who sat on the platform with him, such as McCormick, William E. Dodge, and John Wanamaker, comment that they were all devout church members, all born again Christians, and say that few of the poor in the slums of Chicago, London, or New York attended church services.
 Moody also viewed industrialism and its ills through the same lens of Christian conversion.
 As he saw it, the fix was simple and obvious: believe in God, and the problems will vanish soon.American evangelical minister and Moody associate Cyrus Scofield also promoted the spread of dispensationalism, starting with a pamphlet published in 1888, then by weaving extensive interpretive commentary into prominent notes on the pages of his ambitious Scofield Reference Bible.
 First published in 1909, the Scofield Bible became a popular one-volume reference used widely by independent Evangelicals in the United States.
 It did much to popularize dispensationalism early in the 20th century, as Evangelicals sought to make sense of calamities like World War I, the 1918 influenza pandemic, the 1929 stock market crash, the Great Depression and Dust Bowl in the 1930s, and World War II.
 By 1945, more than 2 million copies had been published in the United States.

 Evangelicals also launched a network of independent Bible institutes which soon became the nucleus for the spread of American dispensationalism.
 Notable examples include the Moody Bible Institute and the Bible Institute of Los Angeles.
 By the early 1930s there were as many as fifty such Bible institutes serving fundamentalist constituencies.

 Holiness Movement

-In the late 19th century, the revivalist Holiness movement promoted the doctrine of entire sanctification, and while many adherents remained within mainline Methodism, new denominations, such as the Free Methodist Church and Wesleyan Methodist Church, were formed by those associated with it.
+In the late 19th century, the revivalist Holiness movement promoted the doctrine of entire sanctification, and while many adherents remained within mainline Methodism, those associated with it also formed new denominations, such as the Free Methodist Church and Wesleyan Methodist Church.
 In urban Britain the holiness message was less censorious, and did not face as much opposition.

-The Princeton Theologians
+Princeton Theologians

-From the 1850s to the 1920s, a more advanced theological perspective came from the Princeton Theologians, such as Charles Hodge, Archibald Alexander, and B. B. Warfield, who strove to defend traditional doctrines they found in the Bible against rival claims from other learned scholars, including claims based on higher criticism.
+From the 1850s to the 1920s, a more technical theological perspective came from the Princeton Theologians, such as Charles Hodge, Archibald Alexander, and B. B. Warfield, who strove to defend traditional doctrines they found in the Bible against rival claims from other learned scholars, including such claims that were based on higher criticism.